aporeto-inc/gaia/doc/documentation.md

 ##### `GET /externalnetworks`

-Retrieves the list of external network.
+Retrieves the list of external networks.

 Parameters: